watson-developer-cloud/botkit-middleware/examples/multi-bot/README.md

 node server.js
 ```

 Voila!
-You're all set! :)
+You're all set!
+Start chatting on your social channel to test your bot. :)